Minneapolis Manufacturer 7-Sigma Inc. To Leave City After George Floyd Protests

 Minnesota Governor Tim Walz described the city’s response to the riots as an “abject failure.”

-Besides 7-Sigma, at least 51 other businesses in the city were completely destroyed in the rioting, while another 30 sustained severe damage.
+Besides 7-Sigma, at least 51 other businesses in the city were completely destroyed in the riots, while another 30 sustained severe damage.
 Estimates place the cost of rebuilding the city at about $500 million, making the George Floyd riots the second-costliest period of civil unrest in U.S. history.
 The 1992 riots that followed the Rodney King verdict in Los Angeles are the costliest, with an estimated $1.4 billion price tag in 2020 dollars.